DreamOfTheRedChamber/system-design-interviews/Storage_KeyValueStore.md

 ![](./images/storage_keyValueStore_raft.png)

 #### Read process
+* There are multiple options for read consistency:
+  * Default: Will read the old data sometimes
+  * Consistent: Will not read the old data
+  * Stale: Will read the old data

 ![](./images/storage_keyValueStore_read.png)

 #### Write process
+1. Client send http request to server.
+2. After server receives the request, server will put the message into ProposeC channel of KVStore.
+3. RaftNode submit the message to Raft Module's propose interface.
+4. Raft module output Ready structure.
+After server persists the log entry, it will send it to other nodes.
+5. After majority nodes persisted the log entry, the log entry will be submitted to KVStore for execution.
+6. KVStore calls backend storage engine.

 ![](./images/storage_keyValueStore_write.png)

 ### Storage engine
 #### boltdb
+* Based on B+ tree
+* Performance benchmarks: A 3-node 8-core 16G cluster, linear read throughput is 190K QPS and write QPS is 50K QPS.

 #### leveldb
+* Based on LSM tree

 ## Reference
 * using level DB and Rocks DB as an example - https://soulmachine.gitbooks.io/system-design/content/cn/key-value-store.html